 (c) Updating existing and developing new guidance documents on abatement techniques.

+(d) Addressing methane through scientific work to quantify the benefits of current global efforts to reduce CH4 emissions on ozone concentrations.
+Further efforts could be made to improve understanding of the air quality, human health and ecosystems benefits of reducing CH4 as an ozone precursor beyond what has already been included in the Global Methane Assessment or other studies.

 B. Approach 2: Revise the amended Gothenburg Protocol

-11. A distinction has been made between targeted revisions to technical annexes IV–XI and a comprehensive revision of the Protocol text and all its annexes, as amendments to technical annexes IV–XI may become effective within one year of adoption for those Parties that have accepted the Ssilence ratificationprocedure pursuant to article 13 bis (6)–(7) of the Protocol.
-For new incoming Parties, however, the regular ratification procedure will still applyNew incoming Parties, however, will first still have to accede to the protocol using the regular ratification procedure..
+10. Two pathways for revisions have been identified.
+The first pathway is through revisions to Technical Annexes IV–XI only, as amendments to Technical Annexes IV–XI may become effective within one year of adoption for those Parties that have accepted the expedited amendment procedure pursuant to article 13 bis (6)–(7) of the Protocol regarding amendments to annexes IV to XI which shall be adopted by consensus of the Parties present at a session of the Executive Body....
+The second pathway is a comprehensive revision of the Protocol text and all its annexes..

-Targeted revisions of technical annexes IV–XI
+Approach 2(a) Targeted revisions of Technical Annexes IV–XI

-12. This option includes amendments to one or more of technical annexes IV–XI, for which acceptance using a Ssilence procedure is now optional.
-New amendments to these technical annexes may include minor changes or an overall revision that could include the introduction of specific provisions for countries of Eastern Europe, the Caucasus and Central Asia and other non-Parties, with the aim of further facilitating ratification and implementation.
-Targeted revisions to technical annexes could include the following:
+11. This approach includes amendments to one or more of Technical Annexes IV–XI, for which acceptance using the expedited amendment procedure is optional.
+New amendments to these Technical Annexes may include minor changes or an overall revision that could include the introduction of specific provisions for countries of Eastern Europe, the Caucasus and Central Asia and other non-Parties, with the aim of further facilitating ratification and implementation.
+Targeted revisions to Technical Annexes could include the following:

-(a) Improvements to current flexibility provisions (e.g., timescales in annex VII) and/or the introduction of additional/different flexibility provisions to overcome barriers to ratification and implementation;
+(a) Improvements to current flexibility provisions (e.g., timescales in Annex VII) and/or the introduction of additional/different flexibility provisions to overcome barriers to ratification and implementation;

-(b) Specific/single amendments to technical annexes IV–XI to the Protocol (e.g., specific simplification of requirements);
+(b) Specific/ amendments to Technical Annexes IV–XI to the Protocol (e.g., specific simplification of requirements; removing certain ELVs, adding derogations, …);

-(c) Restructuring technical annexes IV–XI (e.g., by source category and/or by including separate sections for countries of Eastern Europe, the Caucasus and Central Asia, Western Balkan countries and Türkiye);
+(c) Restructuring Technical Annexes IV–XI (e.g., by source category and/or by including separate sections for countries of Eastern Europe, the Caucasus and Central Asia, Western Balkan countries and Türkiye);

-(d) Focusing/concentrating first on emission limit values for new installations in the technical annexes (to avoid expensive retrofitting of existing installations in poorer economies) and/or focusing on key categories or most cost-effective solutions in the technical annexes.
+(d) Focusing/concentrating first on emission limit values for new installations in the Technical Annexes (to avoid expensive retrofitting of existing installations in poorer economies) and/or focusing on key categories or most cost-effective solutions in the Technical Annexes.
+In this context, removing (parts of the) mandatory technical annexes on emission limit values and moving to non-mandatory guidance.

-13. The Executive Body may adopt a decision declaring that requirements set by the technical annexes shall not be subject to compliance review.

-14. It should be noted that some amendments to the technical annexes also require amendments to the text of the Protocol.
-For such amendments, the standard ratification procedure must be followed pursuant to article 13 bis (2) of the amended Gothenburg Protocol.
+12. It should be noted that some amendments to the technical annexes also require amendments to the text of the Protocol.
+For such amendments, the regular ratification procedure must be followed pursuant to article 13 bis (2) of the amended Gothenburg Protocol (e.g., changes to Technical Annexes that would also require changes to existing definitions in article 1, or that would require changes to the text in article 3 regarding the basic obligations)

-Revision of the Protocol text and annexes
+Approach 2(b) Comprehensive revision of the Protocol text and annexes

-15. This option includes a comprehensive revision of the whole amended Protocol, including its text, annex I, obligations to reduce emissions as specified in annexes II–III, and technical annexes IV–XI.
-A comprehensive revision of the text of and the annexes to the Protocol addressing (all/part of the) conclusions of the review of the amended Gothenburg Protocol could include the following:
+13. This approach includes a comprehensive revision of the amended Protocol, including its text and all annexes.
+A comprehensive revision addressing (all/part of the) conclusions of the review of the amended Gothenburg Protocol could include:

-(a) New emission reduction commitments – specified for each Party and each pollutant currently regulated by the amended Protocol, to be attained by a specified target year, and possibly specifying interim targets.
-Negotiation of new emission reduction commitments could take place based on modelled scenarios (multi-pollutant, multi-effect) showing how agreed targets for the protection of human health and the environment could be met in a cost-effective way;
+(a) New emission reduction commitments – specified for each Party and each pollutant currently covered by the amended Protocol, to be attained by a specified target year, and possibly specifying interim targets.
+Negotiation on new emission reduction commitments could be based on modelled scenarios (multi-pollutant, multi-effect) showing how agreed targets aimed at protecting human health and the environment could be met in a cost-effective way;